-▶ When on the move, the Roman shades for the windscreen, driver's window and the front passenger's window respectively must be completely removed.
+During the journey, the Roman shades for the windscreen, driver's window and the front passenger's window respectively must be completely removed.

 Fig. 22 Pleated Roman shades

 Removing the pleated shade:

 - Open the snap fasteners (Fig. 22,1), loosen the magnetic strips and detach the pleated shade from the window (shown here on the passenger window). - Stow away the pleated shades in the living area.